dawid-szaniawski/bepatient/docs/usage.md

 Add a response checker to the waiter.

 ###### Args:

-- expected_value `(Any)`: The value to be compared against the response data.
+- expected_value `(Any)`: the value to be compared against the response data.
-- comparer `(COMPARATORS)`: The comparer function or operator used for  value comparison.
+- comparer `(COMPARATORS)`: the comparer function or operator used for value comparison.
-- checker `(CHECKERS, optional)`: The type of checker to use.
-Defaults to "json_checker".
+- checker `(CHECKERS, optional)`: the type of checker to use.
+Defaults to " json_checker".
-- dict_path `(str | None, optional)`: The dot-separated path to the value in the response data.
+- dict_path `(str | None, optional)`: the dot-separated path to the value in the response data.
 Defaults to None.
-- search_query `(str | None, optional)`: A search query to use to find the value in the response data.
+- search_query `(str | None, optional)`: a search query to use to find the value in the response data.
 Defaults to None.

 ###### Returns: